 UACCM currently offers online and hybrid courses in many of our degree programs.
+Some courses include synchronized learning which allows online students to interact with instructor and peers in real time (such as an interactive webinar).
 The following programs have at least half the course requirements offered as distance education/hybrid:

 - Associate of General Studies* – 100% of this degree can be completed through distance education/hybrid courses.